gabors-data-analysis/gabors-data-analysis.github.io/_pages/code-learn.md

 3. At Data Carpentry, CEU's Miklós Koren and Arieda Muco are developing a [Stata course for Economist](https://datacarpentry.org/stata-economics/){:target="_blank"}.
 4. Plus, a [Stata cheatsheat](https://geocenter.github.io/StataTraining/portfolio/01_resource/){:target="_blank"}.

-# Python
+## Python
-There are great many resources, to learn R for data analysis.
+Python is a general purpose language, used for many applications beyond data science/statistics.
+There are great many resources, to learn Python for data analysis.
 Here are some ideas:
-1.
+1. Very nice courses are available widely, for instance on [Datacamp](https://www.datacamp.com/courses/intro-to-python-for-data-science){:target="_blank"}, and [Codeacademy](https://www.codecademy.com/catalog/language/python){:target="_blank"}.

 # Learning a second language